Clay County Vehicle Impound Guide

 Once you retrieve your vehicle:

-• Report damage to impound lot manager: Report any damage to the impound lot manager immediately and obtain a written acknowledgment of your report.
+• Report any damage to the lot manager in writing: Report any damage to the impound lot manager immediately and obtain a written acknowledgment of your report before you drive the vehicle off the lot.
+This is crucial for any potential claims.

 This guide is intended to provide general information and should not be considered legal advice.
 If you have been arrested for DUI in Clay County, North Carolina, it is essential to consult with a qualified attorney to discuss your legal options.